rookies/streamdeck-yaml/README.md

 ![Example menu](https://raw.githubusercontent.com/rookies/mywebsite-blogposts/master/2022-05-14_streamdeck-yaml/05.jpg)

-## Requirements
+## Dependencies
-* for base requirements, see [requirements.txt](requirements.txt)
+* base requirements: numpy, Pillow, libusb-hidapi, [requirements.txt](requirements.txt)
-* for the GTK frontend: PyGObject, Gtk 3, GdkPixbuf 2, GLib
+* for the GTK frontend: PyGObject 3, Gtk 3, GdkPixbuf 2, GLib

 ## Icons
 The icons used by the application and included in `src/main/resources/icons` are from the